ArnaudBelcour/bigecyhmm/README.md

 To create the associated figures, there are other dependencies:

-- pandas
-- seaborn
-- plotly
-- kaleido
+- [pandas](https://pypi.org/project/pandas/): to read the input files.
+- [seaborn](https://github.com/mwaskom/seaborn) and [matplotlib](https://github.com/matplotlib/matplotlib): to create most of the figures.

 Two subcommands are available for `bigecyhmm_visualisation`: